sabyrzhan/learning-progress/pages/Design Patterns.md

 			  Object that monitors the changes in subject.
 Provides mostly single method like `notify` or `update` to perform action when event occurs.
 			- **Observed/Publisher**
 			  Main subject when its state changes, notifies subscribers.
 Provides mostly methods like `subscribe` and `unsubscribe` for observers.
+	- ### State Pattern
+		- **Problem**
+		  Throughout the lifecycle, application can transition to multiple states.
+In each state it can behave differently.
+To solve the state management we can use `if-else` or `switch` statements to handle the operations.
+But this becomes unscalable when we introduce more and more states and application becomes dynamic and sensitive to states.
+		- **Solution**
+		  The State pattern delegates each state behavior to its own class.
+Centralized context class owns the state, but at the same time each state class is able to change the state using context.
+There must be a separate base interface and abstract class that all the states extend and with default implementation if needed.
+This is to allow the context to change the state without knowing specific state implementations.
+		- **Pattern components**
+			- **Context**
+			  State owner or state machine.
+This can be totally separate class or client that owns and manages the state.
+			- **State**
+			  Base interface that all state classes implement.
+The interface must be simple and generally contains single method for handling the behavior.
+The method can accept the context in order to change the state.
+			- **Base state**
+			  Although not needed, but can also be used to set default methods for all the states.
+			- **Concrete state**
+			  Specific state implementation.
+Each implementation is light and handles the required behavior.